slub/kitodo-production-docker/kitodo/README.md

 Go to the directory where you've put docker-compose.yml.

-Copy the environment `.env.example` inside the directory and rename file to `.env`.
+Copy the environment file `.env.example` inside the directory and rename it to `.env`.

 Build and start all service containers
 ```